For information on Identifying Ginseng, please Click Here

 Q-- Is your wildcraft source ethical -- are they careful about not destroying a whole stand, with no theft from growers?

-A-- Yes, our wildcrafting sources harvest in an ethical manner.
-We encourage farming in the woods.
+A-- Yes, our wildcrafting sources harvest in an ethical manner, except for ginseng.
+However, we do encourage ethical ginseng harvesting.
+We prefer people farm in the woods.

 Q-- Who buys American Ginseng?